kschmorleitz/Bellabeat/README.md

 - For those who recorded their weight, users who weight < 200 lbs are much more likely to exercise than those who weight > 200 lbs

 # <font size="5"> Share
-After analyzing the data, I would share my analysis with Bellabeat stakeholders.
-The recommendations I would make to them based off of my findings include:
+After analyzing the data, I share my analysis with Bellabeat stakeholders.
+The visual I use to help in making my below recommendations can be found [here](https://public.tableau.com/app/profile/kristen.schmorleitz/viz/Bellabeat1/Dashboard1#1).

 - Record age and sex, which can then be translated to more targeted marketing strategies for specific groups.
 - Find ways to encourage users to be more active throughout the day as, on average, users were only active 22% during the day.
 This could possibly be done by showing users, perhaps upon signing up to the subscription or buying a product, how those who are more active weigh less (however, it's important to note that of the 8 people who recorded weight from this dataset, only one user recorded being very overweight).